-This initiative of the ISN and its journal JNC aims at advanced state-of-the art education of young neuroscience researchers who will be selected through a competitive process and is supposed to become a biennial "flagship" of the global educational program of ISN.
-Thus, the most distinguished researchers in the field are invited to present and discuss recent breakthroughs and future directions in neuroscience.
+This initiative of the ISN and its journal JNC aims to provide advanced state-of-the-art education for young neuroscience researchers who will be selected through a competitive process. is the school is a biennial "flagship" of the global education program of ISN.
+Distinguished researchers in the field are invited to present and discuss recent breakthroughs and future directions in neuroscience with the students.

 The third ISN-JNC Flagship School will cover basic molecular and cell biology of synaptic plasticity, motor learning and associative learning in simple systems, critical periods and developmental plasticity, navigation, birdsong, language learning, pathological consequences and societal implications in medicine and education.